HeavensGold/dashmnb/README.md

 Chaeplin announced no more support & updates since 2016.06.29.
 The default dashmnb server is down now.

-However, you can still use dashmnb too with your own dashd server or other public servers.
+However, you can still use dashmnb with your own full wallet or other public servers.
 I'm not running a public server.
 Please, use the tool with your own dash wallet for the moment.

 In addition, I'm a big fan of chaeplin's contribution for the community.
 Thank you!